20 noviembre 2025

 Encontrar una solución es más fácil de decir que hacer cuando sus estilos mágicos son polos opuestos; si a eso le sumas un ex psíquico y una sociedad secreta, las cosas están destinadas a complicarse.

 Tanto Moira como David se hacen querer, a pesar de que David es un imbécil en más de una ocasión.
-El mundo de esta saga está bien construído para dejar que cada miembro del elenco brille en su momento, dándole a cada uno su oportunidad.
-Sin embargo, es innegable que Rhys y Moira son las estrellas de la obra, en especial por los flashbacks que muestran sus inicios.
+El mundo de esta saga está bien construido para dejar que cada miembro del elenco brille en su momento, dándole a cada uno su oportunidad.
+Sin embargo, es innegable que Rhys y Moira sean las estrellas de la obra, en especial por los flashbacks que muestran sus inicios.

 Hubo momentos en que sentí que el ritmo de la narración se quedaba corto a la hora de mostrar lo que sucedía.
-Algunas escenas perdieron algo de poder por esto mismo, aunque luego se recuperaban.
+Algunas escenas perdieron algo de poder por esto mismo, aunque luego se recuperaron.
 Se nota la pasión de Saint en esta saga, en cada una de sus líneas, pero le juega en su contra cuando el estilo destila tanta energía, tanta emoción por lo que va a pasar, cuando aún falta para que esas escenas pasen.

 Hello, hello.
 It's been very difficult reading and writing since the accident, but today I want to tell you about a novella I recently finished, part of a series I'm in love with.
 It's a story about magic, witchcraft, haunted houses, LGBTQ+ relationships, and a struggling marriage: Odd Spirits, by S. T. Gibson.